How do we collect information from you?

 - to invite you to events ran by us or our co-partners

-- to monitor customer traffic patterns, website usage and related website information in order to optimize your use of our website; data collected in this way will be aggregated and anonymized and passed to a reputable third-party, but these statistics will include no information personally identifying you
+- to monitor customer traffic patterns, website usage and related website information in order to optimise your use of our website; data collected in this way will be aggregated and anonymised and passed to a reputable third-party, but these statistics will include no information personally identifying you

-You can opt out of your data being used for any of the Purposes of Use by emailing our administrator – Louise Hickmott.
+You can opt out of your data being used for any of the Purposes of Use by emailing our administrator firstname.lastname@example.org.